dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 # Further Steps

 If we had the time we would have liked to run further tests on datasets individually.
 Breaking down the data set by testing site would give us access to more accurate data.
 As it stands, the aggregated data yielded a pretty strong model.
-With a top RMSE score of 0.77 compared to the mean score of 3.955, the predicted values were not far off. that contain the same information as the Census data but for very different populations and places with different policies than New York.
+With a top RMSE score of 0.77 compared to the mean score of 3.955, the predicted values were not far off.

 # Recommendations
 1. The health insurance industry would be better served by a model that took a holistic look at the target audience